t0mk/docker-s3/README.md

    load tar.gz from path (containing sql dumps) and load it to DB_USER:DB_PASS@DB_HOST:DB_PORT
    Database names are given by file names in the tar.gz.
-   If you don't want to download if some db exists, set CREATES_DB.
+   If you don't want to load if some db exists, set CREATES_DB.
+   If you want to delete existing DBS in favor of the loaded ones, set DROP_EXISTING_DBS.
    DB_PORT defaults to 3306
    so far it works for MariaDB and MySQL